resigning-in-sente/resigning-in-sente.github.io/joseki/44/_posts/2021-07-21-44-33-invasion-3-knight-vs-push.md

 <section markdown="1">

 However, if we run the same exercise for the push variation, things change rather drastically.
-When White plays first in this joseki, White gets a nice atari in sente and a very important descent to the 3-2 point (funny how that point keeps coming up, eh?) which is deceptively large by virtue of accomplishing important goals simultaneously.
+When White plays first in this jōseki, White gets a nice atari in sente and a very important descent to the 3-2 point (funny how that point keeps coming up, eh?) which is deceptively large by virtue of accomplishing important goals simultaneously.
 The takeaway here is that in the push variation, the invader gets quite a lot out of coming back to the corner first - the first significant departure from the knight's move.
 This is a sequence that is well worth playing early if the invader gets the opportunity.